SachaCR/dyal/articles/decouple-your-application-layer.md

 I think [DYAL](https://www.npmjs.com/package/dyal) could be useful if you have a large application with a lot of business logic.
 Please don't use it to implement a CRUD API it would be over-engineered.

 But if you need to implement complex business use cases and want to avoid being too dependent on a presentation framework.
-Or just you prefer to wait before choosing one.
+Or you just prefer to wait before choosing one.
 DYAL could be a great tool for you.

-Don't hesitate to tell me in the comment if you've tried it or using it for your application.
+Don't hesitate to tell me in the comments if you've tried it or are using it for your application.
 The package is in version 1.0.7 while I'm writing those lines.
 Let me know if you find bugs or have feedback I'll be happy to make some evolutions.

 Thanks for having read that far.